MarlonGarcia/imfun/README.md

 these imports if there are problems during installation.

 Author: Marlon Rodrigues Garcia
-Institution:  University of São Paulo
+Institution:  State University of São Paulo
 Contact: marlonrg@gmail.com